September 21, 2016

 Ultimately, weight gain is just one of the effects of deciding to transform into a better version of you.
 Perception is key when it comes to adjusting to your new body; therefore, accepting yourself in recovery and making that integral change is always the catalyst for another important form of health: mental health.

 At Ocean Breeze Recovery, we are committed to the overall wellness of our clients.
-With activities such as yoga on the beach, our clients learn how to control cravings with physical and therapeutic practices.
+With activities such as motivational interviewing, our clients learn how to control cravings with physical and therapeutic practices.
 If you, or a loved one, are struggling with substance abuse, our specialists are available 24-7 to assist you with any questions about treatment.
 Call us at (844) 318-0070.
 A chance at a new life is just a phone call away.
 Are you ready for the journey?

 Did you Know…?

 Did you know September is National Recovery Month?
-To check out what to expect on Ocean Breeze’s website as well as our other facilities, click here.
+Check out what to expect on Ocean Breeze’s website as well as our other facilities!

-Also, if you, or a loved one, is looking for an opportunity to start a new lease on life at a treatment center, check out Delphi Behavioral Group’s Scholarship.
-Click here and learn how to apply for this opportunity of a lifetime.
+Also, if you, or a loved one, is looking for an opportunity to start a new lease on life at a treatment center, don’t miss the Delphi Behavioral Group’s Scholarship.